Frequently asked questions about Micra

 Can I exercise or resume my regular activities?

-Most patients are able to return to their usual activities.
+Most patients have no post-implant restrictions and are able to return to their usual activities.
 Talk to your doctor about any limitations you may have as a result of getting a Micra device, and discuss questions about specific activities.

 Does Micra last forever?

 No, Micra has a battery and the battery life depends on your heart condition.
-The estimated average longevity is between 8 and 13 years.1,2 Individual patient experience may vary.
+The estimated average longevity is as high as 17 years.1 Individual patient experience may vary.
 Your doctor will check on the battery when you come in for a checkup.

 What happens when the Micra battery runs low?

 When a new device is needed, the Micra device may be simply turned off before a new leadless or traditional pacemaker system is implanted.
-Your doctor will determine what is best for you.3,4
+Your doctor will determine what is best for you.2

 How often will I need to visit the doctor after Micra is implanted?